 When making your website, it’s important to have good content.
 Not just for SEO but for people to actually read.
 I’m amazed at how many articles and sites look like they were made by a machine.
 Random content, keywords, more not important content, keywords.
 It’s like website owners forgot that other people are going to actually read the website.
 Recently several top business writers were asked for help to make good web content.
 We were lucky enough to find the list and share it with you.

 - Use real words.
-Is your website, blog, article, or newsletter stuffed with over the top action words like cutting-edge, amazing, impact, awesome, ect.?
-You might be able to get away with one or two with long content, but too many big action words will make your content seem unrealistic and not taken seriously.
-Leave the buzz words for Facebook posts and keep your website professional.
+Is your website, blog, article, or newsletter stuffed with over-the-top action words like cutting-edge, amazing, impact, awesome, etc.?
+You might be able to get away with one or two long content, but too many big action words will make your content seem unrealistic and not taken seriously.
+Leave the buzzwords for Facebook posts and keep your website professional.

 So to sum all this up quickly.

 Don’t be cliché, don’t use adverbs, don’t add bloated content, don’t create words, paint a picture with your story, and don’t be afraid to bend the rules a little if it helps the story.